 FYI: the studies that were basis for this ridiculous partition ratio are from the 1970th and 1980th.
 This conversion ratio is an average for many individuals and not only it can vary from person to person to as low as 1300:1 to as high as 2700:1; but, it can also vary within one person.
 The reason ratio changes within person because in the initial stage of alcohol consumption more alcohol is present in arterial blood and less in venous blood.
 Because blood that is drawn for testing is drawn from veins, the ratio will be lower initially and higher later.
 Also, climate and even the type of machine used will affect the conversion ratio.
-Moreover, even the type of machine used to measure blood alcohol level can cause a variance.
+Even the type of machine used to measure blood alcohol level can cause a variance.
 One study compared Intoxilyzer 5000 and the Seres Ethyulometre infrared analyzer and found a 19-26% variance between two machines.
-But you will need our help to fight your case effectively.
+This is just one more example of unfairness of DUI prosecutions.

-We can provide quality affordable representation for your drunk driving case in los angeles.
+Call Los Angeles DUI attorney to defend your Los Angeles DUI case.
+We can provide quality affordable representation for your drunk driving case in Los Angeles.